adzapala/adzapala/README.md

 - 👋 Hi there!
-- 👀 I’m interested in computer science (informatics, computer engineering), especially programming, computer networks, number theory and cryptology.
+- 👀 I'm a computer scientist (informatics, computer engineering).
+I'm interested especially in programming, computer networks, number theory and cryptology.
 Besides this I'm interested in astronomy, cosmonautics and space engineering.

 <!---
 adzapala/adzapala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.